 You may qualify for extra support with the cost of living if you're getting your State Pension or certain other benefits.
-You don't have to do anything - you should get these Cost of Living Payments automatically.
-Visit gov.uk/cost-of-living to find out more.
+For more information, see page 38 or our Cost of living webpages (independentage.org/cost-of-living-support).